 First, implementing institutional-grade financial systems that provide clear visibility into business performance.
 Buyers pay premiums for companies they can understand and trust.
 Our approach to achieving 98% forecasting accuracy, for example, demonstrates the kind of predictability that commands higher multiples.

 Third, building scalable infrastructure that supports future growth.
 Buyers pay for potential, not just current performance.
+Keeping all business information, financial records, and legal documentation up to date is crucial to facilitate the sale process and meet the expectations of prospective buyers.
 Having raised over $400M in capital across multiple ventures, I’ve learned exactly what institutional investors look for in terms of systems and processes.

 A strategic fractional CFO doesn’t just clean up books – they transform businesses into attractive acquisition targets.
 This includes: